i-love-winter/SolsticeOS/README.md

 I believe it is currently in 32 bit protected mode, please correct me if I'm wrong.
 I am using the printf function here  -> [A simple printf implimentation](https://github.com/mpaland/printf/tree/master).

-I'm trying to get interrupts working at the moment, and fixing a triple fault
+I'm trying to get my IDT working at the moment

 To run, download the files and run: make